Free Food & Services

 What Does the Shutdown Mean for Food Banks?

 When the federal government shuts down, the ripple effects are felt far beyond Washington, D.C. — and food banks are often among the first to see the impact.
-Nearly 23,000 civilian federal employees and almost 25,000 military members (active-duty and reservists) live in New Jersey.
-If the shutdown drags on, many of them will be furloughed or forced to work without pay.
+About 23,000 civilian federal employees across the state are facing furloughs or missed paychecks — including essential workers like air traffic controllers, TSA agents, and Social Security staff.
 Having missed their paychecks, they may turn to food banks and pantries for help — perhaps for the very first time in their lives.
 They could be forced to make impossible choices, like deciding between paying their rent or utilities and buying food.

-If the government is not reopened quickly, food banks will be the first, and potentially only, option for assistance for many affected individuals and families.
+Food banks are the first, and potentially only, option for assistance for many affected individuals and families.
 This shutdown follows significant cuts to government programs and services like SNAP earlier this year that support people across the country, including our neighbors right here in New Jersey.
-Food banks’ resources are already stretched and may become even more strained with federal employees’ livelihoods and government nutrition programs at risk.

 How You Can Help